zyigo/EndpointScripts/README.md

   <h3>Endpoint Scripts</h3>

   ![size-shield]
-  ![lines-shield]
-  ![files-shield]

-  A collection of ideas, thoughts and scripts for effective configuration of Intune for small business.
+  A collection of ideas, thoughts and scripts for effective configuration of Microsoft Ednpoint managed devices.

   <br />
   <a href="https://github.com/ALARP-Solutions/EndpointScripts/issues">Report Bug</a>
   ·